julienrwe/dam-documentation/src/general.md

 #### **Whitelabel Mobile App**

-DAM provides mobile wallets that can be customized with branding, allowing merchants and end users to easily adopt digital currency and digital assets into their daily lives.
-DAM creates a mobile-first digital payment experience with a great user experience for customers.
+Our solution uses mobile wallets to make it easier for users to use digital assets and currencies in their daily lives.
+These wallets can be personalized and branded to match any business's needs.
+They let users access digital assets instantly and keep them secure.

 ## Application Areas